AC-Lite : A Lightweight Image Captioning Model for Low-Resource Assamese Language: Results and Discussion

 \subsection{Ablation Analysis}

 The \autoref{tab:best-cnn} presents an ablation study evaluating different CNN architectures as visual feature encoders for the proposed model.
 The experiments aim to identify the encoder that provides the best performance while maintaining low computational requirements.
-Among lightweight CNN architectures, ShuffleNetv2x1.5 achieves the best performance, with BLEU-1, BLEU-4, and CIDEr scores of 63.6, 24.1, and 72.0, respectively, at computation costs of 1097.57 MFLOPs and 25.65M parameters.
+Among lightweight CNN architectures, ShuffleNetv2x1.5 achieves the best performance, with BLEU-1, BLEU-4, and CIDEr scores of 63.6, 24.1, and 72.0, respectively, at total computation costs of 2.45 GFLOPs and 22.87M parameters.
 ShuffleNetv2x1.0 and ShuffleNetv2x2.0 also perform well, with CIDEr scores of 66.2 and 70.5, respectively, demonstrating the efficiency of the ShuffleNetv2 family.
 EfficientNetB0 and EfficientNetB1 yield moderate results but require higher FLOPs and parameters compared to ShuffleNet variants.
-ResNet101 achieves the highest performance, with a CIDEr score of 78.5, but its computational cost is significantly higher, requiring 8597.57 Million FLOPs and 66.65 Million parameters.
-This analysis indicates that ShuffleNetv2x1.5 provides an effective trade-off between performance and computational efficiency, making it a suitable choice of encoder for lightweight image captioning models.
+ResNet101 achieves the highest performance, with a CIDEr score of 78.5, but its computational cost is significantly higher, requiring 48.581 GFLOPs and 63.94 million parameters.
+This analysis indicates that ShuffleNetv2x1.5 provides an effective trade-off between performance and computational efficiency, making it a viable encoder option for lightweight image captioning models.